...

 3. Responding to the Petition: Upon receiving the divorce papers, the respondent has a specific period to respond.
 They can either agree or disagree with the petitioner’s requests and may file a counter-petition if necessary.

 4. Temporary Orders: During the divorce process, the court may issue temporary orders to address urgent matters, such as child custody, support, and the use of marital assets.
-These orders remain in effect until a final resolution is reached.
+These orders stay in effect until the court reaches a final resolution.

-5. Discovery and Disclosure: Both parties are required to provide full financial disclosure, including income, assets, and debts.
+5. Discovery and Disclosure: Both parties must fully disclose their financial information, including income, assets, and debts.
 This ensures transparency and enables the court to make fair decisions regarding property division and financial support.

 6. Negotiation and Mediation: Parties can engage in negotiation and mediation to reach mutually agreeable solutions regarding the various issues in the divorce.
 Mediation involves a neutral third party facilitating discussions and assisting in reaching a settlement.

-7. Trial and Final Decree: If no settlement, trial proceeds.
-Parties present cases, judge decides on custody, support, property division.
+7. Trial and Final Decree: If there is no settlement, the trial proceeds.
+Parties present cases, judge decides on custody, support, and property division.
 Court issues final decree.

 Exploring the Role of a Divorce Attorney in Texas